-We have approximately 90 000-150 000 hairs on the scalp.
-This number varies from person to person depending on density.
+We have approximately 90,000-150,000 hairs on the scalp.
+This number varies from person to person according to density.

-No. Since each follicular unit can have 3 or 4 hairs, therefore the number of follicular units is not equal to the number of hairs.
+No. As each follicular unit can have 3 or 4 hairs, therefore the number of follicular units is not equal to the number of hairs.

-For us, 2400 follicular units would correspond to approximately 4800-6000 hairs, depending mainly on the number of follicular units of 3 and 4 hairs in the donor area of the patient.
+For us, 2400 follicular units would correspond to approximately 4800 to 6000 hairs, depending above all on the number of 3 and 4 hair follicular units in the patient's donor area.

-That is why, when we go down the street, we can see people with a greater hair volume (higher density) and others with less voluminous hair (lesser density).
+Therefore, when we walk down the street we see people with a lot of hair (greater hair density) and others with less volume (less hair density).

 Hair does not grow indefinitely, but has a cyclic growth, which is called the hair follicle cycle.